 Concerns were raised during the Pre-Review Meeting for this project about the lack of a connection to the existing Burroughs Street in the southwestern corner of the DRI site.
 This street connection currently exists, but it was gated off to both drivers and pedestrians.
-The DRI as proposed would permanently preclude making this street connection in the future, which violates both the City's and the BeltLine's stated long-term goals of restoring and expanding the street grid.
-GRTA's Notice of Decision for the project is requiring a sidewalk connection between the DRI and the stub of Burroughs Street, and it should remain fully accessible to the public at all times.
+The DRI as proposed would permanently preclude making this street connection in the future, which violates both the City's and the BeltLine's long-term goals of restoring and expanding the street grid.
+At the very least, a pedestrian connection to the existing neighborhood should be incorporated.
 The site plan does incorporate the potential for a future connection to the adjacent Englewood property at the northwestern corner of the site.
 This future street connection is also listed in the Atlanta Transportation Plan and the proposed BeltLine Subarea 3 Master Plan update.
 Another missed opportunity is the lack of an east-west pedestrian connection on Boulevard anywhere between Private Street D on the site plan and Englewood Avenue, along the northern edge of the Multi-Family A section.
 This has the effect of maintaining the existing "superblock."